mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 ### Gas composition

-The fourth and last parameter will require several steps.
+It will take several steps to reveal the value of the fourth and last parameter.
 Let's start from the hint that was given together with the temperature value:

 >I am one of many thousand similar txt's contained within the deepest of /home/elf/depths.
 Finding
 >me will give you the most strength but doing so will require Piping all the FullName's to Sort Length.

 We want to find the *deepest* files in `./depth`: we can do that by:
 * Looping over all the files in `./depth`
-* For each file, compute a new field called `Depth`, which is the length of it's attribute `FullName`.
+* For each file, compute a new field called `Depth`, which is the length of its attribute `FullName`.
 [This can be done using Select-Object](https://4sysops.com/archives/add-a-calculated-property-with-select-object-in-powershell/).
 * Then sort the files by Depth, and keeps the 2 deepest file (just in case there's an ex-aequo).

-Translated into PowerShel:
+Translated into PowerShell:
 {% highlight powershell %}
 Get-ChildItem -Path ./depths -Recurse | Select-Object FullName, @{Name = 'Depth'; Expression = {$_.FullName.Length}} | sort Depth | Select-Object -Last 2 | Format-List -Property *
     FullName : /home/elf/depths/larger/cloud/behavior/beauty/enemy/produce/age/chair/unknown/